s-moffett/signature-auth-machine-learning/README.md

 # Signature Authentication with Machine Learning
-A project for CYB 5677 exploring the use of machine learning techniques in signature forgery detection.
+A project for CYB 5677 exploring the use of machine learning in signature forgery detection.